Privacy Policy: Overview

 • Opting in to communication or subscription services.

 If you choose not to provide personal information when completing one or more of these activities, you may not be able to complete that activity.
-If you choose not to participate in these activities, your choice will in no way affect your ability to browse this website and any Scheme managed online facilities.
+If you choose not to participate in these activities, your choice will in no way affect your ability to browse this website and any ACT Official Visitors managed online facilities.

 Use of your personal information